Working With Volunteers in Fundraising: A Guide

 However, chances are that your volunteers will see donating as a natural extension of everything they already do on behalf of your cause.
 Because they’re so familiar with your organization’s mission and operations, they’re actually great candidates for donating.

 While you can (and should!) ask volunteers to give monetary donations if they can, you can also get creative and offer out-of-the-box opportunities that will help your organization pull in support.
-These include:

 - Volunteer grants: Many companies offer employee volunteer grants.
 Through these programs, a company commits to making a donation to an organization their employee volunteers with after the volunteer has put in a certain number of hours.
 Encourage employees to learn whether their employer offers volunteer grants and to apply for one if they do.
 This is an easy (and free!) way for your volunteer to help you raise more.

 - Peer-to-peer donation pages: You can add a peer-to-peer component to just about any fundraising campaign.
 In a peer-to-peer fundraiser, supporters create their own personal fundraising pages to gather donations from their families and friends on your organization’s behalf.
-This can be a great way to directly involve your volunteers in your fundraising and can even lead to relationships with new volunteers or donors who discover your organization through your current volunteers.
+This can be a great way to directly involve your volunteers and can even lead to relationships with new volunteers or donors who discover your organization through your current volunteers.

 Your volunteers spend their extra time giving to your organization because they believe in your cause, and many of them probably donate on a regular basis.
 Don’t be afraid to ask them to give, seek out opportunities like securing matching gifts, or even simply share your online donation page on their social media profile.
 As “insiders” to your organization, they recognize the need to continually raise support, and will be happy to help!